Mark-Austen/mcr_cloud_end_to_end/README.md

 * From the command line change to the directory containing the Terraform files.
 * Run `terraform init` to initialise Terraform and the providers.
 * Run `terraform apply` to deploy this example.
+* Gatus test agent stats are available using the public IP address allocted to the VM - http://<public ip address>

 ### Notes